nextcord/nextcord/docs/ext/slash_temp/index.rst

 ``nextcord.ext.slash`` -- Slash commands docs
 ====================================================

-``nextcord.ext.slash_temp`` Is made to show you how to make Slash Command's in nextcord, It is **Not** an extension module or anything you use when coding.
+``nextcord.ext.slash`` Is made to show you how to make Slash Command's in nextcord, It is **Not** an extension module or anything you use when coding.

 .. toctree::